Skip to main page content

 2. If the supervisor determines that a formal warning is warranted, then the supervisor must provide a letter describing the incident or infraction and summarizing the subsequent conversation directly to the employee, ideally on the same or next business day after the discussion.
 A copy of the letter must be forwarded to Human Resources and to the supervisor's immediate supervisor.

-3. If the supervisor determines that a written warning is not warranted, then he or she should treat the matter as described in the Informal Level.
+3. If the supervisor determines that a written warning is not warranted, then they should treat the matter as described in the Informal Level.
 In the normal course of events, a further incident or infraction of the same nature would be treated under this Warning Level.

 Sanction Level